Low-Tox Laundry Solutions

 Use oxygen bleach for brighter whites and colours.

-Wash in 60°C | 140°F hot water to help remove dust mites, pet dander and pollen if your triggers are more environmental, and use the dryer rather than dry outdoors.
+Wash in 60°C (140°F )hot water to help remove dust mites, pet dander and pollen if your triggers are more environmental, and use the dryer rather than dry outdoors.

-As with any new product, it's always a good idea to patch test a small area of clothing or fabric to ensure that the detergent does not cause any adverse reactions before using it on your entire laundry load.
+Just as there is no single topical product that will help everyone with eczema, it's the same with laundry solutions so find what you like, and what likes you back.
+With any new product, it's always a good idea to patch test a small area of clothing or fabric to ensure that the detergent does not cause any adverse reactions before using it on your entire laundry load.

-MAKE YOUR OWN
+MAKE YOUR OWN - MY DIY RECIPE

 1/2 cup borax